 The bigger streets running straight through in sort of a grid, with all the shops and eating places at their front, is maybe 3 meters or so.

 And here is the interesting thing; Cheung Chau is always busy and filled with people, just wandering around looking into all the shops or sit and eat at the amazing number of small or bigger restaurants and eating places.
-Bicycles is crisscrossing in and out between the pedestrians and every now and then one have to jump aside to avoid getting run over by either one of the bikes, or one of the small tractors with its cargo of
+Bicycles is crisscrossing in and out between the pedestrians and every now and then one have to jump aside to avoid getting run over by either one of the bikes, or one of the small tractors with its cargo of Blue Girl beer, thundering through the pathways while it's smiling driver has his break foot resting across his other knee.

 The whole atmosphere is like on one of the big summer rock festivals in Europe, the streets feels as busy and with the same relaxing feeling, as no one is in a real hurry, because once there, there is not more else to do, and you cant really get away, as there is no cars, and no way to go really.

 From the promenade at the harbour on the east side, you can walk straight through the town to the main beach on the west side in only 6 - 10 minutes.
+Here you might find one of the reasons for the many people; the quite big and quite beautiful beach in the middle of the town, so to say.

 So in fact, Cheung Chau is like a rock festival "town" with a nice beach, and what do you want more?
 Hiking opportunities?
 Well thats also quite handy, as the northern and the southern parts of the island are two hills with a lot of hidden caves and small remote beaches, reachable either by foot or bike by the solid pathways spread out on all the island, making every corner accessible.